mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

         - Once a loadtest is running, its status can be checked with `go run ./cmd/ltctl loadtest status`.
         - `ssh` into one of the agent machines, and `cat ~/mattermost-load-test-ng/logs/ltagent.log` to verify the load-test is working without errors.
         - Open the Grafana deployment with the URL from `go run ./cmd/ltctl deployment info`.
         - It takes some time for the deployment to stabilize.
-When the loadtest tool connects the `MaxActiveUsers` count of users to the app, there might be a big count of HTTP 4xx errors during this time.
+Until the loadtest tool connects the `MaxActiveUsers` count of users to the app, there might be a big count of HTTP 4xx errors during this time.

             A sample error count vs time graph: ![error-vs-time](https://i.imgur.com/RSH1Szl.png)

     - "My load test is running, now what?"
-        - If it's a [bounded](https://github.com/mattermost/mattermost-load-test-ng/blob/497554e376ef23d548947bf331c8bdce6ce453d6/docs/faq.md#what-is-a-bounded-load-test) loadtest, it has to be manually stopped with `go run ./cmd/ltctl loadtest stop` [after an hour](https://community.mattermost.com/core/pl/45woi49ru7yrj8r8upzaqhog3a).
+        - If it's a [bounded](https://github.com/mattermost/mattermost-load-test-ng/blob/497554e376ef23d548947bf331c8bdce6ce453d6/docs/faq.md#what-is-a-bounded-load-test) loadtest, it has to be manually stopped with `go run ./cmd/ltctl loadtest stop` [one hour after the number of users connected stabilized](https://community.mattermost.com/core/pl/45woi49ru7yrj8r8upzaqhog3a).
         - If it's an [unbounded](https://github.com/mattermost/mattermost-load-test-ng/blob/497554e376ef23d548947bf331c8bdce6ce453d6/docs/faq.md#what-is-an-unbounded-load-test) loadtest, the load-test will finish with a stdout listing the maximum concurrent users the deployment supports.
 The load-test status check command will say status as `Done` when it's complete.

 #### Analysing load-test results